rezmansouri/sun-sim/docs/week_22.md

 ## Enlarge the simulations to capture larger modes (exp 37)

-- 8 x 64 architecture (8 x 256 didn't fit. i had 8 x 64 results on normal data.)
+- 8 x 64 architecture (8 x 256 didn't fit. i had 8 x 64 results on normal data (exp 33).)
 - Trained from scratch on the first 80% CRs
 - Reporting results on the last 20%
 - 200 epochs